tonikelope/coronapoker/README.md

 CoronaPoker includes a custom, native anti-cheat layer written in C. It operates at the OS level to ensure the integrity of the JVM and the host environment.

-> ⚠️ **SECURITY NOTICE: CLOSED-SOURCE ENGINE** While the CoronaPoker Java client and server routing logic are open-source (GPLv3), the source code for the native `Panoptes` zero-trust and anti-cheat engine remains **strictly closed-source**.
+> ⚠️ **SECURITY NOTICE: CLOSED-SOURCE ENGINE** While CoronaPoker is open-source (GPLv3), the source code for the `Panoptes` zero-trust and anti-cheat engine library remains **strictly closed-source**.
 This is a deliberate, non-negotiable security measure.
 Pre-compiled binaries are provided for supported platforms.

 </div>